Battle of Brenta: Prelude

-Hungarian armies had never been to Italy before.
+Hungarian armies had entered Italy before.
 Military intelligence was one of the most important features of nomadic warfare.
-Starting a war without knowing the enemies power, number of soldiers, will to fight, etc., was unimaginable in the nomadic societies.
-This is why in late October 898 they sent a light armored, quick moving small unit on reconnaissance, which crossed Pannonia on their way to Northern Italy, then arrived in Italy in Friuli.
-They camped three days with their tents near the river Brenta, sending their scouts in small groups to reconnoitre the land, its wealth, the number and the fighting spirit of the enemy troops, the routes of attack and retreat, the places which can be chosen as battlefields, where the most spoils are to find, the number of the cities, castles and the strength of their defence system.
+Starting a war without knowing the enemy's power, number of soldiers, will to fight, etc., was unimaginable in the nomadic societies.
+This is why in late October 898 they sent a lightly armored, quick moving small unit on reconnaissance, crossing Pannonia on their way to Northern Italy before arriving in Friuli.
+They camped three days with their tents near the river Brenta, sending their scouts in small groups to reconnoiter the land, its wealth, the number and the fighting spirit of the enemy troops, the routes of attack and retreat, the places which could be chosen as battlefields, where the most spoils were to be found, and the cities and the defensive works.
 It is certain that the place of the future battle was chosen during this minor incursion.
-We do not know the exact numbers of this scout unit, but according to Marco Polo, in the Mongolian Empire the reconnaissance units were composed of 200 riders.
-So we can presume that the Hungarian scout unit, which went in 898 into Italy, had a number around 100-200.
+The exact size of the reconnaissance force is not known, but according to Marco Polo, in the Mongolian Empire such reconnaissance units were composed of 200 riders, implying that the Hungarian force comprised about 100 to 200 riders.
 After three days the small groups they sent in every direction, returned, analyzed the information they gained, then returned home.

-As Liutprand of Cremona mentions, after returning home, the Hungarians used the winter to prepare their weapons, sharpen their arrowheads, and to teach to the youth how to fight.
-Then in 899, a Hungarian army, crossing Pannonia, headed to Italy.
-The historians do not agree about the road they took.
-Gyula Kristó argues that they bypassed Pannonia, and went westwards following the courses of the rivers Sava and Drava, and entering Italy near Aquileia, on the road named after them Strata Hungarorum, due to the fact that they used it so often during the next decades and centuries.
+As Liutprand of Cremona mentions, after returning home, the Hungarians used the winter to prepare equipment and train their youth.
+In 899, a Hungarian army entered Italy.
+Historians do not agree about the route they took.
+Gyula Kristó argues that they bypassed Pannonia and went westwards, following the courses of the rivers Sava and Drava and entering Italy near Aquileia, on the road named after them, Strata Hungarorum, due to the fact that they used it so often during the next decades and centuries.
 According to István Bóna, the Hungarian army, with the permission of Arnulf, crossed Pannonia, then headed towards Italy on the ancient road Via Gemina, which linked the ancient cities Celeia, Ljubljana and Aquileia, arrived in Italy.
-The historians' opinions differ also about the period of the year in which the Hungarian army arrived to Italy.
+Historians also differ about the time of the year in which the Hungarian army reached Italy.
 According to Kristó, basing on the account of Liutprand, they arrived in February–March.
 Bóna believes, according to the account of Catalogus abbatum nonantulorum that they arrived in August 899.

-They entered Italy they passed next to the big walls of Aquileia, without attacking it, then scattered in smaller units, spread in many directions, attacking the surroundings of Treviso, Vicenza, Verona, Brescia, Bergamo, Milan, Pavia, destroying Feltre, one of their unit reaching in the West even the Great St Bernard Pass.
+On entering Italy, the Hungarians passed the strong walls of Aquileia without attacking it, then scattered in smaller groups, attacking the surroundings of Treviso, Vicenza, Verona, Brescia, Bergamo, Milan, Pavia, destroying Feltre, with one group reaching the Great St Bernard Pass.
 Usually the Hungarian nomadic warriors did not attack castles and big cities surrounded by walls, because they were not skilled in sieges and had no siege machinery, so they plundered and burned monasteries, gathering spoils along the way.